joseph-walker/cani/readme.md

 2) Run `cani sync` to download a mirror of the CanIUse data
 3) Run `cani ls` to see all the features available
 4) Run `cani use <feature_key>` to see CanIUse data

+By default, the mirrored CanIUse data will be stored in your home directory, at `~/.cani/caniuse.json`.

 ## Advanced Usage